Customization¶

 Generic Keybindings¶

-# Configurable keybindings for common actions.
+# Uncategorized generic keybindings for

 generic_keybindings: